shw3512/shw3512.github.io/teach/cysec-g30/index.md

 How to use it:

-- To deconstruct risk, in order to better understand and manage to it
+- To deconstruct risk, in order to better understand and manage it

 #### AAA